stephenpark7/persona-verse/README.md

 Update the .env file in the server folder to suit your database configuration needs.

 2. **Install Dependencies**: \
-Run the following command to install dependencies for both client and server: \
+While in root, run the following command to install dependencies for both client and server: \
-`npm run install-deps`
+`npm run install`

 3. **Run Application**: \
 Run Server: \